tlesmood/5asygr/index.rst

 Hence, it is better to go for a specialized Minecraft server hosting platform instead of building by yourself.

-Donít just go by the words, read on to find why.
+Don‚Äôt just go by the words, read on to find why.